 Probably the most impressive jeweled item on display at the Queen’s Palaces is the Mosaic Easter Egg, one of the most ornate of the Faberge Imperial Easter Eggs.
-The Mosaic egg was commissioned in 1914 by Tsar Nicholas II for his wife, Tsarina Alexandra (grand-daughter of Queen
+The Mosaic Egg was commissioned in 1914 by Tsar Nicholas II for his wife, Tsarina Alexandra (grand-daughter of Queen Victoria).

-The Surprise featured an enamelled medallion bearing the Russian (Romanov) Imperial Crown made out of diamonds and platinum.
+The egg's hidden surprise featured an enamelled medallion bearing the Russian (Romanov) Imperial Crown made out of diamonds and platinum.
 On the front of the medallion the five Romanov children were carved in profile, and on the back a Victorian-style basket of flowers sits surrounded by the names of their children.

 1. Royal Collection, The.
 "Treasures from The Queen's Palaces: Gems and Jewels."
 Accessed June 8, 2012. http://www.royalcollection.org.uk/exhibitions/treasures-from-the-queen039s-palaces/gems-and-jewels.

 2. Royal Collection, The.
 "Treasures from the Queen's Palaces."
 Accessed June 8, 2012. http://www.royalcollection.org.uk/exhibitions/treasures-from-the-queens-palaces.

 3. Royal Collection, The.
 "Zeus."
 Accessed June 8, 2012. http://www.royalcollection.org.uk/collection/65600/zeus.